Reset your Windows 10 network settings and adapters, in just 5 clicks

 How to reset all networks adapters in Windows 10

-Enter the Network & Internet settings category.
+Open Network & Internet settings in the Settings app.

-On the right side of the window, scroll until you reach the bottom of the list of settings.
-There, you should see a link called Network reset.
+On the left side of the Network & Internet settings window, make sure that you are in the Status category.
+Then, on the right, scroll until you reach the bottom of the settings list.
+There, you should see a link called "Network reset."
 Click or tap on it.

 The Settings app opens a view called Network reset, where you are told that "This will remove then reinstall all your network adapters, and set other networking components back to their original settings.
 You might need to reinstall other networking software afterwards, such as VPN client software or virtual switches."